One amorphous transformer = saves 13,000 yuan per year?

 No-load losses are reduced by as much as 70% to 80%—this is its most significant highlight.
 Take, for example, a 2,000 kVA transformer: the no-load losses of a conventional silicon steel model are around 2.8 kW, whereas those of an amorphous alloy model are only 0.75 kW—a difference that’s immediately obvious.
 Keep in mind that transformers operate continuously 365 days a year; even when there’s no load, they still consume power.
 Over time, this difference in no-load losses can add up to a substantial sum.

-No-load current reduced by 85%: Lower current losses not only reduce the load on the power grid but also decrease equipment heating, thereby extending the transformer's service life.
-The designed service life can exceed 30 years, making this equipment more durable than conventional models.
+No-load current reduced by 85%: Lower current losses not only reduce the load on the power grid but also decrease equipment heating, thereby extending the transformer’s service life.
+Its designed lifespan can exceed 30 years, making it more durable than conventional equipment.

-High-efficiency adaptation across all operating conditions: Not only does it save energy under no-load conditions, but it also achieves an efficiency of over 98.95% even under light-load conditions—for example, in low-load scenarios such as industrial parks or rural power grids—thus addressing the traditional transformer’s shortcoming of “inefficient operation under light loads” and offering enhanced adaptability.
+High-efficiency adaptation across all operating conditions: Not only does it save energy at no-load, but even under light-load conditions—such as low-load scenarios in industrial parks or rural power grids—it can achieve an efficiency of over 98.95%.
+This addresses the traditional transformer’s shortcoming of “inefficient energy savings under light loads,” making it more adaptable and versatile.

-Simply talking about advantages isn't very intuitive—let's crunch some real data to calculate a "carbon reduction and energy-saving account" and see just how cost-effective amorphous transformers really are👇
+Simply talking about the advantages isn't very intuitive—let's crunch some real data and calculate a "carbon reduction and energy-saving account" to see just how cost-effective amorphous transformers really are👇

-Taking the commonly used 2000 kVA amorphous transformer (S15 model) in industry as an example, let’s compare it with a conventional silicon steel transformer (S9 model):
+Taking the industrially common 2,000 kVA amorphous transformer (model S15) as an example, let’s compare it with a conventional silicon steel transformer (model S9):

 Annual power savings: (2.8 kW - 0.75 kW) × 8,000 hours (annual operating hours) = 16,400 kWh;